SimonFlower/cdfj/README.md

 A few changes have to be made to the source code comments to prevent Javadoc errors from terminating the build process.

+### Tests ###

+Test code was written to investigate how the pure Java CDF library works, since no example code is provided with the library.
+The functions used in the test make use of all aspects of the CDF library needed for the BGS Intermagnet CDF library code

 ### Leap Seconds ###

 New code was introduced in gov.nasa.gsfc.spdf.cdfj.TimeUtil to access a